 Tim has also been a long-time outdoorsman and hiker.
 He founded and was the president of the Ozark Highlands Trail Association for 28 years.
 This organization, with members in 25 states and five foreign countries, has contributed 350,000 hours of volunteer labor to the U. S. Forest Service and various local agencies.
 He was also president of Friends of White Rock, the volunteer organization that has restored and re-opened the Lodge and cabins at White Rock Mountain in the Ozark National Forest.
 He served on the board of the American Hiking Society (a past vice-Chair), the Arkansas Wilderness Steering Committee, was the Arkansas Coordinator for National Trails Day, Chairman of the Arkansas Trails Council, and served as an advisor for the National Trails Symposium.

 He has received many awards for his volunteer service, including the "Volunteer Of The Year" for the nation from the American Hiking Society.
-He also received a special award from the Chief of the U.S. Forest Service for his contribution of 10,000 hours of volunteer labor (now up to 15,000 hours), and has been to the White House in Washington twice to accept "Take Pride In America" awards.
+He also received a special award from the Chief of the U.S. Forest Service for his contribution of 10,000 hours of volunteer labor, and has been to the White House in Washington twice to accept "Take Pride In America" awards (President Ronald Reagan).
 In 1995 he received the Henry Award for Outstanding Volunteer Service from then Arkansas Governor Jim Guy Tucker.
 He has also led adult volunteer vacations to do trail work in the Wind River Mountains of Wyoming for five summers.

-Fourteen collections of Tim's wilderness photographs have been published as coffee table picture books - Arkansas Portfolio: Twenty Years of Wilderness Photography (1994), Wilderness Reflections: An Intimate Look at Wild Places in America (1996), Buffalo River Wilderness (with watercolors by William McNamara, 1998), Arkansas Spring: Dogwoods, Waterfalls and Wildflowers (2000), Arkansas Wilderness: My Favorite Photos from the Natural State (2002), Arkansas Portfolio II: Spectacular New Images from The Natural State (2005), Buffalo River Dreams (2006), Arkansas Waterfalls: Scenic Icons of the Natural State (2007), Arkansas Landscapes (2008), Arkansas Wildlife (2009), Arkansas Autumn (2010), Arkansas Portfolio III (2011), Arkansas Landscapes II (2012), and Tim's newest picture book Buffalo River Beauty (2013).
+Sevventeen collections of Tim's wilderness photographs have been published as coffee table picture books - Arkansas Portfolio: Twenty Years of Wilderness Photography (1994), Wilderness Reflections: An Intimate Look at Wild Places in America (1996), Buffalo River Wilderness (with watercolors by William McNamara, 1998), Arkansas Spring: Dogwoods, Waterfalls and Wildflowers (2000), Arkansas Wilderness: My Favorite Photos from the Natural State (2002), Arkansas Portfolio II: Spectacular New Images from The Natural State (2005), Buffalo River Dreams (2006), Arkansas Waterfalls: Scenic Icons of the Natural State (2007), Arkansas Landscapes (2008), Arkansas Wildlife (2009), Arkansas Autumn (2010), Arkansas Portfolio III (2011), Arkansas Landscapes II (2012), Buffalo River Beauty (2013), Arkansas Nightscapes (2014), A Rare Quality Of Light (2015), and Tim's newest picture book, Arkansas In My Own Backyard (2016).
 Tim is hard at work on several new Arkansas picture books that will be published in the coming years.

 Each year Tim creates new slide programs of his work and tours them around the region, normally in November and December.
 These audio-visual programs come to life with moving photos and wonderful music that you really have to experience to believe.
 These free programs are normally always open to the public, although private showings are available for corporate or convention use.
 See the program schedule here.

-Tim has been teaching photography workshops now for more than twenty five years, specializing in digital workflow and fine art printing.
+Tim has been teaching photography workshops now for more than thirty years, specializing in digital workflow and fine art printing.
 His workshops are for all skill levels of photographers and types of cameras.
-They are held at his print studio and classroom facility (Tim Ernst Canvas Gallery), and at the spacious Harmony Mountain Retreat near Jasper.
+They are held at his print studio and classroom facility (Tim Ernst Canvas Gallery).
 See the workshop section for the dates and details.